Azure-Samples/sample-mdw-serverless/README.md

 GO
 ```

-#### Create external table
+#### Create External Table

-Finally lets make use of the resources and data created, by creating the external table, this sample is essentially coping the entire content of all parquet files into a single table, this is the place where additional aggregations, filtering can be applied.
+The script provided below, is used to create an external table.
+An external table is a table that is defined within the database, but the data for the table is stored outside of the database in an external location.
+In this case, the script creates an external table named table_name that is populated with data from the specified location within the gold container in the storage account.

 ```sql
 CREATE EXTERNAL TABLE table_name